|

 I cracked open the door, positioning myself to block Myles’s view inside.

 He stood a foot from the entrance.
 To my surprise, Gene was beside him, looking pitiful.
-At the rear, Jammer sipped herbal tea, its undeniable floral scent casting a strange calm over our silence.
+At the rear, Jammer sipped herbal tea; its undeniable floral scent hung in the silence, stoking an uneasy calm.

-In a quick glance, their expression contorted, aghast by my appearance.
-But before they could ask, I quickly acted.
+At a glance, their expressions shifted—all three were startled by my appearance.
+But before they could ask, I acted.

 Fawk, I just confirmed to them that I was near the murder scene in the woods.

 Jammer took a strong sip and said, “That doesn’t look good.
-You may want to bathe it in lots of antiseptics.”
-She immediately curled her lips after speaking.
+You may want to bathe it in lots of antiseptic.”

 “Or go to the doctor,” Gene said in a worried but sardonic manner.